Rodenticides

 Germany: Agrarministerkonferenz Backs Fertiliser Law Overhaul and Sets Conditions for Implementing EU Restoration Regulation

-German agriculture ministers have called for a fundamental overhaul of fertilizer laws and faster plant-protection product approvals to reduce bureaucracy and maintain competitiveness.
-Businesses should prepare for potential shifts in national implementation of EU nature restoration and plant health rules, with a focus on voluntary measures and streamlined qualification requirements.
+German agriculture ministers have unanimously called for a fundamental overhaul of fertilizer laws and faster plant-protection product approvals to restore agricultural competitiveness.
+Businesses should prepare for potential shifts in the national implementation of EU nature restoration rules, with an increasing emphasis on voluntary measures and reduced bureaucratic requirements.

 schleswig-holstein.deGermanyGermanyEuropean UnionEuropean Union